jvmiert/visage/readme.md

 ## Important
 - Since we have a catch all, currently favicons calls are also getting caught
-    - fix this
+    - fix this by only accepting route requests related to rooms and return rest with 404
-- Lingui fetches all language messages on every page change currently.
-This is not good
 - There is a bug inside the room index page due to server side rendering not using cookie of the user
     - Fix by delaying the api call to the client side or remove the need of a cookie
     - https://maxschmitt.me/posts/next-js-cookies/